joeyloman/foreman_scap_client-ansible/README.md

 ### Creating the policies in Satellite 6

 Go to the Policies section in the Satellite web UI under the Hosts menu.
-Create a new policy  named "rhel6" by clicking the "New Compliance Policy" button.
+Create a new policy  named "rhel7" by clicking the "New Compliance Policy" button.
 Select the "SCAP content" and the "XCCDF Profile".
 The schedule settings are not important because we configure this in the playbook.
 Select the locations and organizations.
 The Hostgroups are also not important because we don't use this in the playbook.
-Save the policy and remember this as policy_id "1".
+Save the policy.

-Repeat the same steps for the "rhel7" policy and remember this as policy_id "2".

 ## Playbook configuration

-Edit the group\_vars/all file and configure the Satellite 6 or Capsule server hostname in the foreman\_proxy_server option, for example:
+Edit the group\_vars/all file and configure the variables, for example:

+    foreman_server:       satellite6.example.com
-    foreman_proxy_server: satellite6.example.com
+    foreman_proxy_server: satellite6-capsule.example.com
     foreman_proxy_port:   9090
+    foreman_username:     openscap
+    foreman_password:     VerySecretPassword
     ca_file:              /etc/rhsm/ca/katello-server-ca.pem
     host_certificate:     /etc/pki/consumer/cert.pem
     host_private_key:     /etc/pki/consumer/key.pem
+    policy_name:          rhel7

-    satellite_version:    6.2
+    satellite_version:    6.4

     # cron settings
     minute: "*"